oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 The scripts can be run from any host which has access to your Kubernetes cluster.

-If you wish the scripts to automatically copy files to your Oracle HTTP Servers then you must have passwordless ssh set up from the deployment host to each of your webhosts.
+If you wish the scripts to automatically copy files to your Oracle HTTP Servers then you must have passwordless ssh set up from the deployment host to each of your web hosts.

 These scripts are provided as examples and can be customized as desired.

+Scripts have also been provided to enable Disaster Recovery, instructions for their use can be found in [README_DR.md](README_DR.md)

+Scripts have also been provided to provision and OCI Kubernetes environment prior to running these automation scripts, instructions for their use can be found in [README.md](oke_utils/README.md)

 ## Obtaining the Scripts